SkygearIO/features/features/user-profile.md

 - `container.signupWithEmail(email, password)`
 - `container.signupAnonymously()`

+### Log In API

 The similar signature is also proposed to log in API to enable log in with custom data: `container.login(authData, password)`.
 The new log in API will
 perform:

-1. Discover user with the provided data
+1. Discover user with the authentication data
-1. Log in with the provided data and password, if only one user is found
+1. Log in with the authentication data and password, if only one user is found

 The current log in API will be kept as helper methods:

 - `container.loginWithUsername(username, password)`
 - `container.loginWithEmail(email, password)`

+### Authentication Record Configurations

+Since Skygear Server does not have a way for developers to set the uniqueness constraint of record fields (except writing the `before_save` hook of the record), configurations are proposed for authentication record.

+Authentication Record Configurations should contains: 1) Authentication Record Type; 2) Authentication Record Fields.
+They are suggested to be provided by environment variables during implementation:

+- `AUTH_RECORD_TYPE`: the record type for authentication, default: `user`
+- `AUTH_RECORD_FIELDS`: the record field names of the record for authentication.
+The format will be a comma separated list while each list item is either a field name or another comma separated list wrapped with a pair of brackets. (e.g. `slug,(username,role),(email,role)`).
+The default value would be `username,email`.

+The authentication record field configuration defines the following behavior:

+- the list of unique constraints on the corresponding table of the authentication record.
+- the list of available authentication data for sign up / log in on non development mode.
+For example, if `AUTH_RECORD_FIELDS` is set to `slug,(username,role)`, only the following formats of authentication data are accepted on non development mode: 1) `slug` only; 2) `username` together with `role`.

 # Sample Codes for Use Cases